sahanasub/Track-Human-Footprint-in-Amazon-using-Deep-Learning/README.md

 ### General Summary (Results)
 We implemented multiple deep neural networks along with domain-specific pre-processing techniques (Haze Removal) to achieve a F2 score of 0.9257, landing us in the top 20% of the Kaggle leaderboard.

+Since the dataset was highly imbalanced, we attempted to handle this by additional pre-processing and developing an additional model exclusively for training the rare labels and stacked this on top of the base model.
+This approach helped to considerably elevate our model’s ability to detect and predict the rare labels which was evident from the lift in precision and F1-scores for the rare labels.

 ![amazon_summary](https://user-images.githubusercontent.com/44115595/72654848-ffcfca80-3956-11ea-953c-435225811a38.png)